prisma/prisma-engines/psl/CONTRIBUTING.md

 ### For test authors

-There are two entry points for PSL tests.
-The tests involving writing plain Rust tests, in `datamodel_tests.rs`, and the declarative validation tests, in `validation.rs`.
+There are three entry points for PSL tests:

+- the tests involving writing plain Rust tests, in [psl/tests/datamodel_tests.rs]
+- the declarative validation tests, in [psl/tests/validation_tests.rs]
+- the declarative reformatting tests, in [psl/tests/reformat_tests.rs].

+#### Validation tests

 For new tests where we only want to check that a given Prisma schema produces validation errors (or none at all), the validation test suite should be